 You should include in your chain of title all conveyances affecting the tract you are researching, and will also want to look for and examine any affidavits, liens, foreclosures, tax sales, divorce settlements, probate files, mortgages etc. that might affect the property as many of these are “conveyances” as well.
 Some of these documents may only be filed in the court clerk’s records (a/k/a district clerk) rather than in the county clerk’s records, so be aware of that.
 If you come to a “dead end” or have a “gap” in your title that you can’t account for, you might want to check for probates or divorce decrees in the court clerk’s office.

 Sometimes gaps will occur in the chain of title.
 A gap occurs when you’re unable to determine from the records how a certain grantee came into title.
-An example would be when you can’t find a “source deed” for someone showing how they acquired their interest, and yet they later file a document selling or leasing the interest to someone else.
+An would be when you find someone granting a lease to an oil company, indicating they do own something, but can’t find the “source deed” where they acquired the interest.
 If you do find a gap in the title (i.e. an apparent missing conveyance) you may want to check for probates, divorce decrees, foreclosure sales etc. that you may have missed or that may be filed in the court clerk’s office or the tax assessor’s office.
 A gap in the title could also be caused by a faulty legal description and the resulting misfiling of the deed in another location.
 A misfiled deed with an inaccurate legal description would need to be corrected in order to pass title to the next owner.

 If a former owner defaulted on a loan, and a bank, rather than the former owner, sold the property at auction to a new owner, it might be easy to miss the transfer because the grantor would be a bank, rather than the former owner you would expect to find while scanning through the index books.
 This is why you should always pay attention to mortgages when you come across them.
 If no release of the mortgage is filed, then there’s a good chance it’s either not been paid off or the borrower has defaulted on the loan, thereby possibly losing their mineral interest to the bank.